Skip to main content

 • gameplay

-• “The game has progressively harder jumps as you learn and master more and more mechanics of the game (for example wall jumping is introduced at the start and later you need to master it).”
+• “The game has progressively harder jumps as you learn and master more and more mechanics of the game (for example walljumping because it's at the start of the game and later you need to master it, for the rest you need to find out yourself).”

-• “The gameplay really gets challenging and the movement is pretty good; I found some speedrun techniques while trying around obstacles which helped me shortcut a big area.”
+• “The gameplay really gets challenging and the movement is pretty good plus I found out some speedrun techniques while trying around some obstacles which I then tuned more and more and later helped me to shortcut a big area.”

 • “Many jumps feel blind or imprecise, and the parkour mechanics are primitive, almost Minecraft-like.”